Casa Chã - Alinhado-2.jpg

 Planta Wall T3.png

-A house where all water areas – kitchen, laundry, and bathrooms – and the technical area are located along a technical wall.
+A house where all wet areas – kitchen, laundry, and bathrooms – and the technical area are positioned along a technical wall.

-The living room and bedrooms are positioned on a free plane, enhancing wide spaces and connecting with the exterior.
+The living room and bedrooms are positioned on open-plan layout, enhancing wide spaces and connecting with the outdoors.

 The house extends itself to the exterior through the deck, the green space, the water reservoir, and the biologic swimming pool.